Digital delivery of Behavioural Activation to overcome depression and facilitate social and economic transitions of adolescents in LMICs (DoBAT)

 In the first project phase (Jul 2019 – Dec 2020), we will conduct interviews and focus group discussions with adolescents, caregivers, community and education stakeholders to develop a culturally relevant and age appropriate app-based intervention.
 The functionality, acceptability and usability of the app will be refined through an iterative process with adolescents.

-In the following phase (Jan-Dec 2021), we will conduct a pilot randomized controlled trial of adolescents (n=200) to test the effectiveness of this platform in reducing depression (primary outcome), and possible mechanisms, principally executive function and social cognition.
+In the following phase (Jan-Dec 2021), we will conduct a pilot randomised controlled trial of adolescents (n=200) to test the effectiveness of this platform in reducing depression (primary outcome), and possible mechanisms, principally executive function and social cognition.
 As secondary outcomes, we will assess anxiety, risk-taking behaviours and a range of economic and decision-making measures.
 Further, the proposed work will produce relevant measures of executive functions and social cognition through language translation and cultural adaptation and evaluate their reliability and validity in a rural context.

 The team comprises a multidisciplinary group of psychologists, psychiatrists, neuroscientists and economists from South Africa, as well as from the UK and the USA.
 The study will be nested within the Agincourt Health and Demographic Surveillance (HDSS) site in MRC/Wits Rural Public Health and Health Transitions Unit (Mpumalanga province).
 Formative work will also take place in the Dikgale HDSS (Limpopo province).